Jantalus/tesis/TracerPIN_modified/README.md

 [R]0x000055555556b32c 0x00000004
 ```

-Notice here that we get also get the pointer returned by `malloc`
+Notice here that we also get the pointer returned by `malloc`

 #### Write to the pointer of memory outside of the function where it's declared *(Ex 5)*